QuinntyneBrown/AksWorkshop/README.md

 **Steps**

 1. Link _service principal_ to ACR and to _service account_
-2. Use the service account to run the pods
+2. Use the service account to run the pods (update helm charts)

+## Tag 05-acr-sa

+Contains the ACR and sa scripts & helm charts updated

+**Goal** Use k8s secrets fot storing constr instead of standard configmaps

+1. Update helm charts to use secrets
+2. Redeploy